 The prototype evolves into the modernised application so the effort needed to build the prototype is productive and not wasted as is the case when a developer codes from a drawing or wire frame model.

 RAMP reduces administrative costs by simplifying deployment.
 Only new components and/or enhanced components need to be deployed to the application server.
 There is no need to redeploy the whole framework and application.

 The rapid development and deployment capability allows you to provide users with continual enhancements.
 You do not have to wait until every part of an application has been modernised or enhanced before deploying new functionality.

-- Solve the 5250 application navigation problem – Replace complex 5250 tree-like hierarchical menu structures that have many hidden paths with a point-and-click graphical user interface.
+- Solve the 5250 application navigation problem – Replace complex 5250 hierarchical menu structures that have many hidden paths with a point-and-click graphical user interface.

 - Enhance the image of the application – A modernized user interface can vastly improve the image of an application.

 - Add new features to the application at your own pace – Extend the application’s functionality with email, video, voice, Web browser interfaces and desktop integration without disruption to your business and customers.

 - Extend the modernized application by adding components built with Microsoft development tools – Write components in C# using Microsoft Visual Studio and snap the components into the framework to extend the functionality of the 5250 application.